 Performance Indicator Baseline Target Timeline Responsible Party 3.A.
 Create a consistent university- wide academic advising protocol and assessment plan for faculty and professional advisers with oversight from an assistant provost in collaboration with the Academic Affairs Leadership Team.
 New initiative Fully functioning academic advising protocol and assessment plan Spring 2018 development and Fall 2018 implementation with annual progress through 2023 Academic Advising Committee 3.B.
 Support the Center for Career and Talent Development, an innovative physical space that will help create our brand identity and an outreach plan that inspires collaboration among career coaches, faculty, employers and alumni to empower student career and talent development and life skills.
 New initiative Fully operational center Fall 2017 implementation with annual progress through 2023 Provost and Vice President for Academic Affairs (Executive Director for Career Services) 3.C.
 Develop the "Discover, Experience and Thrive" customized career development plan.
-New initiative 75% of students have a job, post-graduate education, military service or volunteer service within six months of graduation 69% of graduates employed in a position related to their career goal 74% of graduates participate in experiential learning/internships Fully functioning customized career development plan 80% of students have a job, post-graduate education, military service or volunteer service within six months of graduation 75% of graduates employed in a position related to their career goal 85% of graduates participate in experiential learning/ internships Spring 2018 development and Fall 2018 implementation with annual progress through 2023 Fall 2018 implementation with annual progress through 2023 Fall 2018 implementation with annual progress through 2023 Fall 2018 implementation and ongoing through 2023 Provost and Vice President for Academic Affairs (Executive Director of Career Services) 3.D.
+New initiative 75% of students have a job, post-graduate education, military service or volunteer service within six months of graduation 69% of graduates employed in a position related to their career goal 74% of graduates participate in experiential learning/internships Fully functioning customized career development plan 80% of students have a job, post-graduate education, military service or volunteer service within six months of graduation 75% of graduates employed in a position related to their career goal 85% of graduates participate in experiential learning/internships Spring 2018 development and Fall 2018 implementation with annual progress through 2023 Fall 2018 implementation and ongoing through 2023 Provost and Vice President for Academic Affairs (Executive Director of Career Services) 3.D.
 Actively cultivate employer relationships across multiple industries.
-473 employers actively recruiting 2,869 jobs posted 568 employers actively recruiting 3,443 jobs posted Fall 2018 implementation with annual progress through 2023 Provost and Vice President for Academic Affairs (Executive Director of Career Services) 3.E.
+473 employers actively recruiting2,869 jobs posted 568 employers actively recruiting3,443 jobs posted Fall 2018 implementation with annual progress through 2023 Provost and Vice President for Academic Affairs (Executive Director of Career Services) 3.E.
 Expand current workshops offered by the Center for Career and Talent Development to include financial literacy.
-New initiative Fully functioning and widely offered workshops on financial literacy Spring 2018 development and Fall 2018 implementation with annual progress through 2023 Provost and Vice President for Academic Affairs (Executive Director of Career Services) and Vice President for Enrollment Management (Director of Financial Aid)
+New initiative Fully functioning and widely offered workshops on financial literacy Spring 2018 development and Fall 2018 implementation with annual progress through 2023 Provost and Vice President for Academic Affairs (Executive Director of Career Services) and Vice President for Enrollment Management (2005) 16 271 Financial Aid)